kyle-messier/rust-egobox-gp/README.md

-# Attempting to fit a basic spatial model using the Rust package `friedrich`
+# Attempting to fit a basic spatial model using the Rust package `egobox-gp`

 I've created a snakemake (snakefile) to run the model fitting process.